Data journeys in design, journalism and education.

 ENCODE PASS + WORKSHOP includes full conference access, and allows you to join either of our bespoke workshops held on 18th September.

-Here are some of the amazing speakers that will take the stage at Encode, ranging across information design, journalism and education.
+Here are some of the amazing speakers, panellists and workshop runners part of Encode 2019, ranging across information design, journalism and education.

 Wesley is a data visualization specialist based in Oakland, California.
 He runs Pitch Interactive, whose thought-provoking data visualizations span environmental, political, socioeconomic, scientific, sport, logistical and technological realms.
 Their work is showcased in international publications, museums, scientific journals and other obscure digital platforms.